 - Changing footwear is highly recommended because shoes that do not fit correctly will squeeze your toes and cause pain.
 Your Florida Orthopaedic Institute physician will give you information on the proper footwear fit for you.

-- Bunion padding can help cushion the painful area of the bunion, decreasing pain.
+- Padding can help cushion the painful area of it, decreasing pain.

-- Depending on the severity of your bunion, over-the-counter or custom-made shoe inserts (orthotics), splints, or toe spacers may all be used to help ease pressure on the bunion and reduce pain.
+- Depending on the severity, over-the-counter or custom-made shoe inserts (orthotics), splints, or toe spacers may all be used to help ease pressure and reduce pain.

 Surgery is only necessary if non-surgical treatments were unsuccessful or if the bunion is severe.
-There are several different surgical procedures used to correct bunions including bunionectomy.
+There are several different bunions treatment surgical procedures used to correct them including bunionectomy.
 All procedures focus on realigning bone, ligaments, tendons, and nerves which will allow for the big toe to be brought back to its correct position.

-In the cases of an adolescent bunion, surgery is not recommended because there is a strong chance the bunion will return.
-Surgery may be recommended if bunion causes extreme pain that does not go away after nonsurgical treatments.
+In the cases of an adolescent bunion, surgery is not recommended because there is a strong chance it will return.
+Surgery may be recommended if it causes extreme pain that does not go away after nonsurgical treatments.